nygeog/beh_public/meetings/readme.md

 	* RdP GPS devices not wiped, contain NYC 2014 student walks data.
 	* [RdP Map of Orthophoto's restricted by Brazil.](ftp://geoftp.ibge.gov.br/imagens_aereas/ortofoto/projeto_rj_escala_25mil/RJ25_folhas_sigilosas.pdf)

+* Ask about how to coordinate to set up a short course in GIS in Rio.

 ###Hardware Purchases

 * Running low on backup disk space.
 Need some additional hardware.